 Wheelchair brakes are not designed to slow a wheelchair down when it is moving, even though some people use them for this purpose.
 Users of manual wheelchairs slow their wheelchairs down by using pressure from their hands on the wheel rims, and users of electric wheelchairs use their controls to slow the chair down.

-- A power assist wheelchair fills the gap between a manual chair with no brake assistance, and a powerchair with brakes.
+- A power assist wheelchair fills the gap between a manual chair with no brake assistance, and a power chair with brakes.
 A power assist wheelchair looks similar to a manual one, but comes with clever technology installed, which automatically applies the brakes when the wheelchair user is going downhill.
-The light electronics detect the hand movement on the rims of a chair’s wheels, and slows or stops a chair according to what they sense.
+The light electronics detect the hand movement on the rims of a chair’s wheels, and slow or stop a chair according to what they sense.

 - Electric wheelchairs also have braking systems that allow the user to slow down and stop without requiring physical effort or careful manual dexterity.
 Usually operated by the user’s hand or head movements, brakes keep the user safe in a busy world and are a vital aspect of a modern wheelchair.

-3. How to maintain and care for your wheelchair brakes
+How do you maintain and adjust your wheelchair brakes?